Welcome to National Medical Stores , Frequently Asked Questions

 - It is meant to make it easy for law enforcement organs like Police and courts of law to easily identify the products meant for government for the purpose of charging and convicting suspects brought before them.

-- Prescribe for patients’ medicine available in your store
+- Prescribing medicine available in the facility

-- We do not supply to private facilities
+- Supply to private facilities

 - UGANDA POLICE